Kelvin-K-Cho/hallyu/README.md

 ```

 The tag above is placed over the slider element in order to imitate tracking the progress of the bar.

-# Technology
-  Hallyu was designed and built in two weeks using Ruby on Rails RESTful backend to handle the PostgreSQL database with a React/Redux frontend.

 # Future Implementation
 + Search bar to add existing stations to user's stations.